szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the Bolt of Glory generally more effective and rearranges the damage such that outsiders and undead are always ahead in potential damage compared to Prime Material creatures.
 Additionally, the description accurately notes other less-known characteristics of this spell, such as how it has no effect on celestial beings (planetars, devas, solars, aasimar) and how it bypasses Magic Resistance.
 Here's the damage distribution now:

 - Prime Material Plane creatures: 4d4+6 magic damage
-- Outsiders (except fiendish and celestials; elementals, genies, gith...): 6d6+6 magic damage
+- Outsiders (except fiendish and celestials; elementals, genies, githyanki...): 6d6+6 magic damage
 - Undead: 8d6+6 magic damage
 - Fiendish outsiders (demons, devils, evil planetars, and fallen solars): 8d8+6